adoyle-h/one.nvim/README.md

 #### Build container

 Invoke `./scripts/build-container`.
-(For users in China Mainland, it's add `-p` option to enable proxy for fasten building).
+(For users in China Mainland, it's recommended to add `-p` option to enable proxy for fasten building).

 **Note** for Mac users with Apple chip.
 Current nvim not provide releases building for Arm arch.
 So the container builds and runs with `--platform=linux/amd64` option.
 It's very slow when running it in container.